 We take a step further to consider the other type of data heterogeneity stemming from the \textit{distinct distributions of coded apertures} \footnote{We presume that the hyperspectral single dataset $\mathcal{D}_c$, $c=1,...,C$, shares the same distribution by generally capturing the natural scenes.
 Heterogeneity stems from the hyperspectral signal is out of the scope of this work.}.
-As formulated in Eq.~\eqref{eq: dataset FL}, each client collects a coded aperture assemble following the distribution $P_c$ for $c$-th client.
+As formulated in \eqref{eq: dataset FL}, each client collects a coded aperture assemble following the distribution $P_c$ for $c$-th client.
 We have $P_c$ differs from one another, \emph{i.e.}, $P_{c1}\neq P_{c2}$ for $c1\neq c2$, $c1, c2 \in \{1,...,C\}$.
-We name this heterogeneous scenario as \texttt{Manufacturing discrepancy}, where hardware instances from different clients (institutions) are produced by distinct manufacturing agencies, so that the distribution $P_{c1}$ and $P_{c2}$ drastically differs as demonstrated in Fig.~\ref{fig: coverfig}.
-This turns out to be a more challenging scenario than \texttt{Hardware shaking}.
-As presented in Section~\ref{subsec: performance}, classic federated learning methods, \emph{e.g.}, FedProx~\cite{li2020federated} and SCAFFOLD~\cite{karimireddy2020scaffold} hardly converge in this setting.
-By comparison, the proposed method enables an obvious performance boost.
+Hardware instances from different clients are produced by distinct manufacturing agencies, so that the distribution $P_{c1}$ and $P_{c2}$ drastically differs as demonstrated in Fig.~\ref{fig: coverfig}.
+This is a more challenging scenario than previous case.
+As presented in Section~\ref{subsec: performance}, classic federated learning methods, \emph{e.g.}, FedProx~\citep{li2020federated} and SCAFFOLD~\citep{karimireddy2020scaffold} hardly converge while the proposed method enables an obvious performance boost.